sarveshsce/sarveshsce/README.md

-👋 Hi, I'm [Your Name], a passionate Full Stack Web Developer with a knack for creating dynamic and responsive web applications.
+👋 Hi, I'm Sarvesh Shinde, a passionate Full Stack Web Developer with a knack for creating dynamic and responsive web applications.
 With a strong foundation in both front-end and back-end technologies, I thrive on building seamless user experiences and robust server-side functionalities.

 💼 **Skills & Technologies**:
 - **Front-End**: HTML, CSS, JavaScript, React, Next.js